ligoj/ligoj/app-api/README.md

 ## Custom Maven proxy

-To use a custom Maven configuration (proxy, mirror,...), copy your `settings.xml` Maven file in `.m2/` directory.
+To use a custom Maven configuration (proxy, mirror, ...), copy your `settings.xml` Maven file in `.m2/` directory.

 Content will be copied at build time with a Docker `COPY` instruction.
 The same applies to [app-ui](../app-ui/Dockerfile)